CallanVass/Interview_Prep/README.md

 ### What is it?

 Flask API is a project built for Coder Academy that allows the Partnerships team to keep track of the status of each student throughout their internship journey.
-It makes use of an ORM (SQLAlchemy) which interacts with a PostgreSQL (relational) database and features many endpoints, such as those to see users, companies, and individual internships.
+It makes use of an ORM (Marshmallow) which interacts with a PostgreSQL (relational) database and features many endpoints, such as those to see users, companies, and individual internships.

 ### How was it built?